CvetanovicNikola/release-tracker/README.md

 Release Tracker App with Gateway

-The Release Tracker is a Spring Boot-based application designed to manage software releases efficiently.
+The Release Tracker is a Spring Boot-based application designed to manage software releases.
 It features a gateway, basic authentication and authorization, caching, transaction handling, pagination, centralized exception handling, input validation, custom logging, and swagger documentation.

 ⛩️ Gateway (Enabled by Default)